NFMT Remix transparent

 Hard Facilities Management

 Hard facilities management is the management and maintenance of a facility’s physical infrastructure and assets.
-It typically involves tasks that are directly related to the establishment, and it assures the proper functioning, safety and efficiency of the facility’s structural and mechanical components.
+It typically involves tasks that are directly related to the establishment.
+Its goal is to keep structures and systems safe, efficient and functional.

 Examples of hard facilities management tasks include:

-• Routine maintenance: Regularly inspecting HVAC (Heating, Ventilation and Air Conditioning), plumbing, electrical and fire safety systems to prevent breakdowns and ensure optimal performance
+• Routine maintenance: Regularly inspecting HVAC, plumbing, electrical and fire safety systems to prevent breakdowns and ensure optimal performance

 • Repairs and renovations: Addressing structural issues, repairing equipment malfunctions and undertaking renovations or upgrades to improve the functionality and appearance of the facility